danedwardsdeveloper/React-Redux-Markdown-Blog/README.md

 - Enable dynamic metadata
 - Add screenshot to ReadMe
 - Add screenshot to Twitter OG metadata
+- Make markdown links open in a new tab

 ## Nice-to-Have-but-not-Essential To-Do List

 - Enable dynamic pagination on individual articles (next article, previous article)
 - Add fade-in animations when scrolling down the homepage
 - Add copy buttons for each code block
+- Scroll to the top of the <article> element when clicking on a link (This seems much harder than expected!)
 - Make the search bar functional (...eventually)
+- Organise `article.md` files into folders, ensuring they can still be read by `main.js`

 ### To-Do List | Completed

+- ~~Style the Error page~~
 - ~~Favicon~~
 - ~~Add line numbers to code blocks~~
 - ~~Turn preview text into a link~~